Reinforced Regional Task Force: Training

+Daily duties

+The RRTFs spend about 30% of their time on training, which is mainly focused on high-risk intervention.

+For example; one or multiple dangerous perpetrators in rural terrain or in an urban environment and perpetrators in houses or vehicles (also including hostage rescue).
+Such dangerous interventions require a lot of advanced tactical training.

 The unit's officers are well-trained in different methods of entry (MOE), such as rappelling and door breaching.
 They also receive training in close target reconnaissance, close quarters battle, TCCC, self-defense, and various weapon systems.

 Officers are then specially trained as medics, breachers, specialist drivers etc.

-To be eligible for RRTF selection an officer must have at least 18 months of service, but exceptions can be made if the applicant possesses skills or experiences valuable for the units.
-After a series of physical and psychological tests successful applicants progress to a final week long field exercise, commonly known as "hell week".
-Applicants who successfully complete "hell week" then progress to 6 months of training before claiming an operational slot with their unit.
-The selection and training process has an attrition rate of roughly 90%.

 Gear

-The main weapons of the RRTFs are the Heckler & Koch MP5 and Heckler & Koch G36C, the latter having since been replaced by the LWRC M6.
-The issued sidearm is the standard police issue SIG Sauer 226.
-The RRTFs did have sniper rifles on trial but the project was scrapped as the usage of both sniper rifles and EMOE (explosive breaching) was limited to the counter-terrorism unit of the Swedish police, the National Task Force.
-As of late 2018, LWRC REPR rifles in 7.62 had been issued to the RRTFs, effectively reintroducing the sniper capability at the units.

 All operators are equipped with ballistic Ops Core helmets, plate carriers and flame retardant clothing.

-Both the NTF and RRTF's were equipped with Sandcats these vehicles have since been transferred to the Police EOD.
+Both the NTF and RRTFs were equipped with Sandcats these vehicles have since been transferred to the Police EOD.

+The units strives to resolve any given situation as calmly as possible to avoid injury or loss of life and uses highly trained negotiators when tactically possible.
+Circumstances dictate whether officers operate in uniform or civilian clothing.

+They mostly make use of unmarked civilian vehicles, primarily Toyota Land Cruisers and Volkswagen Multivans, or special assault vehicles.